On Kant's first insight into the problem of space dimensionality and its physical foundations: Kant and the Tridimensionality

-From this sentence, independently of the subjacent {\it force} definition (Cartesian, Leibnizian, or Newtonian), it is clear that this is the force through which the substances act upon one another; the one which is responsible for the collective relations which will, in Kant's view, define space.
-As to the nature of this {\it force}, Kant states that
+From this quotation, independently of the subjacent force definition to be adopted (Cartesian, Leibnizian, or Newtonian), it is clear that this is the force through which the substances act upon one another, the one which is responsible for the collective relations which will, in Kant's view (in 1747), define space.
+As to the nature of this force, Kant states that

 \begin{quotation} {\it ``The force, whereby a substance acts in union with others, cannot be thought apart from a determinate law which reveals itself in the mode of its action.
-Since the character of these laws according to which a whole collection of substances (that is, a space) is measured, in other words, \underbar {the dimension of extension},\footnote{The underlining is ours.} will likewise be due to the laws according to which the substances by means of their essential forces seek to unite themselves''.}\footnote{{\it ``Die Kraft, womit eine Substanz in der Vereinigung mit andern w\"urkt, kann nicht ohne ein gewisses Gesetze gedacht werden, welches sich in der Art seiner W\"urkung hervortut.
-Weil die Art des Gesetzes, [nach $|$ welchem die Substanzen in einander w\"urken, auch die Art der Vereinigung und Zusammensetzung vieler derselben bestimmen mu$\beta$, so wird das Gesetz], nach welchem eine ganze Sammlung Substanzen (das ist ein Raum) abgemessen wird, oder die Dimension der Ausdehnung, von den Gesetzen herr\"uhren, nach welchen die Substanzen verm\"oge ihrer wesentlichen Kr\"afte sich zu vereinigen suchen."}} \end{quotation}
+Since the character of these laws according to which a whole collection of substances (that is, a space) is measured, in other words, \underbar {the dimension of extension},\footnote{The underlining is ours.} will likewise be due to the laws according to which the substances by means of their essential forces seek to unite themselves''.}\footnote{ GSK, AA 01: 24.09-18. ``\textit{Die Kraft, womit eine Substanz in der Vereinigung mit andern wirkt, kann nicht ohne ein gewisses Gesetz gedacht werden, welches sich in der Art seiner Wirkung hervorthut.
+Weil die Art des Gesetzes, nach welchem die Substanzen in einander wirken, auch die Art der Vereinigung und Zusammensetzung vieler derselben bestimmen mu\ss, so wird das Gesetz, nach welchem eine ganze Sammlung Substanzen (das ist ein Raum) abgemessen wird, oder die Dimension der Ausdehnung, von den Gesetzen herr\"{u}hren, nach welchen die Substanzen verm\"{o}ge ihrer wesentlichen Kr\"{a}fte sich zu vereinigen suchen.''}} \end{quotation}

-After these considerations Kant stresses that the law of forces to which he refers is Newton's law of attraction which depends on the inverse of the square of the distance.
-At this point, however, he expresses himself with double caution, omitting whether the tridimensionality to which he refers is related to {\it space} or to {\it extension} and concluding that it {\it seems to result} from the form of Newton's law of attraction, as the text below shows:
+After these considerations, Kant stresses that the law of forces to which he refers is Newton's law of attraction which depends on the inverse of the square of the distance between to bodies.
+This choice seems to be due to the fact that Newton had shown that there is a principle connecting all the bodies of the Universe, which is expressed by an \textit{universal law}, the Gravitational law.
+At this point, however, he expresses himself with double caution, omitting whether the tridimensionality to which he refers is related to \textit{space} or to \textit{extension} (\textit{die dreifache Abmessung}) and concluding that \textit{it seems to result} (\textit{scheinet daher zu r\"{u}hren}) from the form of Newton's law of attraction, as the text below shows: